shredthaGNAR/list-of-my-starred-repos/README.md

 * [a-bentofreire/editortoix](https://github.com/a-bentofreire/editortoix): Text utilities for multiple code editors
 * [codewizard13/ehw-app-scrape-onetab-links](https://github.com/codewizard13/ehw-app-scrape-onetab-links): Scrape OneTab links and produce HTML that can be saved for backup
 * [G3root/Eisen-Matrix](https://github.com/G3root/Eisen-Matrix): 🎯 Eisen Matrix is a prioritization app that uses Eisenhower matrix technique as workflow to prioritize a list of tasks & built with React Native for learning purposes.
+* [mutluozkurt/eksiGPT](https://github.com/mutluozkurt/eksiGPT): Integrating ChatGPT into your browser deeply, everything you need is here
 * [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder): A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 * [vladimiry/ElectronMail](https://github.com/vladimiry/ElectronMail): Unofficial ProtonMail Desktop App
 * [ayushhroyy/elegantfox](https://github.com/ayushhroyy/elegantfox): An "elegent" theme for Firefox